-In its simplest form, e-commerce order fulfillment is defined as an end-to-end solution process that starts from a point of ordering or completion of the purchase to the point of manufacturer’s package and delivery.
+In its simplest form, e-commerce order fulfillment is defined as an end-to-end solution process that starts from the point of ordering or completion of the purchase to the point of manufacturer’s package and delivery.
 All of this can include:

-1. Receiving
+- Receiving

-2. Owning
+- Owning

-3. Packaging
+- Packaging

-4. Delivering products to the end-users customers.
+- Delivering products to the end-user customers.

 This process can be generated through the retailer itself, or outsourced to third parties.